RicoSuter/DotNetMicroservice/README.md

 - Create order processor (queue listener)
 - Complete order processor (queue listener)

-These parts can be run individually as separate processors or in a single process (scaled-down version).
+These parts can be run individually as separate processes or in a single process (scaled-down version).